 The best thing to do before reserving a vehicle is to call around to a few local agencies, whose numbers you can find listed below.
 They can answer all of your questions, especially regarding the personal regulations.
 There is no blanket set of rules about who can rent a car here.
 Some places have large age restrictions, others do not; some require you to have an International Driver's License, others need only your driver's license from your home country.

-As you can see, rates vary with the season.
-The lowest rates shown are only available from the lowest cost firms during the slow season.
-The high end of the range is what you can expect during the high season.
+As shown below, rates will vary with the season.
+The lowest rates displayed are typically only available from the lowest cost firms when plenty of cars are on hand.
+The high end of the range is what you may be quoted at one of the busier agencies during the high season.